History of Jute

 The time period after the year 1947

 After getting Independence, most of the Jute barons had started to quit India, leaving the set up of jute mills.
 Most of them were taking by Marwaris businessmen.
 During the year 1947, after the partitioning, East Pakistan had the finest stock of jute.
 The tension had already begun between India and Pakistan, now Pakistani people felt the need for the jute industry.
 From then onwards, different groups of Pakistani families have joined the jute business by establishing many mills in Narayanganj.
 The Pakistani were in general, Bawanis, Adamjees, Ispahanis and Dauds.
 In the year 1971, the liberation of Bangladesh took place from Pakistan, thus most of the jute mills were taken over by the Bangladesh government.
 Later, the government had built BJMC (Bangladesh Jute Mills Corporation) to control and handle the jute mills of Bangladesh.
+History of Jute

 Jute Industry played an important role in the economic development of Bengal.
 At the beginning of the twentieth century, Bengal could boast of only one manufacturing industry – jute.
 It employed about half of the total industrial workforce of Bengal.
 In 1900-1, the export value of jute manufactures accounted for nearly a third of the entire export trade of Bengal.
+History of Jute

 During most of its history, three-quarters of the laborers in jute factories were non-Bengalis.
 Bengalis generally occupied only the intermediate position in the industry.
 The raw jute for the industry used to come from Eastern Bengal.